zowe/docs-site/docs/user-guide/cli-using-using-profiles.md

 # Using profiles

 As a system programmer, profiles let you store configuration details for reuse, and for logging in to authentication servers such as API Mediation layer.
 Create a profile that contains your username, password, and connection details for a mainframe service, then use that profile to avoid typing the information on every command.
 Switch between profiles to quickly target different mainframe subsystems.

-There are two main types of profiles:
+Zowe CLI contains the following types of profiles:

 - **Service profiles:** [Service profiles](#service-profiles) let you store connection information for specific mainframe service, such as IBM z/OSMF.
 Plug-ins can introduce other service profile types, such as the `cics` profile to connect to IBM CICS.